GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 To account for this problem, we propose a custom U-net architecture adapted from the original paper by Ronneberger et al. @ronneberger_u-net_2015.
 This type of design suits the present task of image-to-image mapping well.
-More specifically, it allows for multi-scale processing, thus allowing to leverage larger patterns.
+More specifically, it allows for multi-scale processing, thus allowing for leveraging larger patterns.
-We opt for a four stage layout (@fig:active_ssl:methods:nn_architecture) within which the #shape(8, 256, 256) input gets progressively downscaled to a #shape(512, 32, 32) latent representation.
+We opt for a four-stage layout (@fig:active_ssl:methods:nn_architecture) within which the #shape(8, 256, 256) input gets progressively downscaled to a #shape(512, 32, 32) latent representation.
 The second half of the network scales the data back to the $p times p$ resolution, outputting a single-channel map.
-Skip-connections permit incorporating data from various stages of the downscaling step into the upsampling process.
+Skip connections permit incorporating data from various stages of the downscaling process into the upsampling process.
 They explain the interesting multi-scale properties offered by the U-net architecture.

 Each encoder block comprises two convolutional layers and a #acr("ReLU") activation function.
 The first 2D convolution doubles the number of channels, while the second preserves its input dimension.
 Those layers are followed by a 2D max-pooling operation (corresponding to downward arrows in @fig:active_ssl:methods:nn_architecture).
 The latter downscales the images by a factor of two.
-Regarding the decoding stage, data gets upsampled by transpose convolutions, also known as deconvolutions @zeiler_deconvolutional_2010 (upward arrows).
+Regarding the decoding stage, transpose convolutions, also known as deconvolutions @zeiler_deconvolutional_2010 (upward arrows), upscale the data.
 The resulting higher-resolution images are concatenated with the corresponding descending tensor from the downsampling stage before being fed into two more consecutive convolutional layers.
 The process is repeated until the original dimension of the image is recovered.